Peanuts 2 N Elephant

-"Peanuts 2 N Elephant" (uploaded to YouTube officially as "Peanuts 2 N Elephants")is a song by American rapper Lil Wayne.
+"Peanuts 2 N Elephant" (uploaded to YouTube officially as "Peanuts 2 N Elephants") is a song by American rapper Lil Wayne.
 Written by Wayne and producer Lin-Manuel Miranda, the song was released on June 6, 2025 as the thirteenth song on his fourteenth solo studio album Tha Carter VI.

 Upon the album's release, the song received widespread mockery, with the majority of criticism going to Miranda's instrumental; various critics listed it as one of the worst songs on the album.
+Despite its negative reception, the song charted at number 34 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Composition

 "Peanuts 2 N Elephant" runs at a length of three minutes and twelve seconds, with a tempo of 90 beats per minute.
 Miranda's instrumental, which includes multiple elephant samples, was widely noted; multiple publications compared it to a circus, as well as various video games including Frogger, Crash Bandicoot, and soundtracks of Game Boy and Super Nintendo Entertainment System games, (Note: Attributed to multiple references.) with reviewer Anthony Fantano further writing that the song would be what would happen "if you could 16 bit-ify that piece of music that plays in Looney Toons [sic] when something's happening in a factory".
 Stereogum described the song as "utterly berserk", while Live for Live Music compared the song to a track from Wayne's 2003 mixtape Da Drought, stating that it "allows wordsmith Wayne to get imaginative cadences and imagery on his verses".